 Are you ready to go on an adventure?

-It seems our culture loves to over-condense issues and subjects to their most simplistic form, right vs wrong, good vs bad.
+It seems that modern culture loves to over-condense issues and subjects, categorizing things as right vs. wrong, good vs. bad, etc.

-Today we invite you to peer beyond this simplistic belief and understand that plaque isn’t good or bad, how some stages of plaque do play a role in tooth decay and gum disease, how other stages of plaque actually protect our teeth, and how you can be a ‘good conductor’ of the symphony in your mouth.
+Today we invite you to peer beyond this simplistic belief and understand that plaque isn’t all good or all bad.
+We’ll discuss how some stages of plaque do play a role in tooth decay and gum disease, how other stages of plaque actually protect our teeth, and how you can be a ‘good conductor’ of the symphony in your mouth.

 Time to meet your oral microbiome…

-Mountains of research are currently expanding our understanding of the human microbiome, the complex community of microbes that live in and on our bodies, and the many roles they play in the creation of health and disease.
+Mountains of research are currently expanding our understanding of the human microbiome (the complex community of microbes that live in and on our bodies) and the many roles that they play in the creation or prevention of health and disease.

-While we will be diving much deeper into this fascinating microbial world in our mouths in future articles, for the sake of keeping it simple today, the diverse species that make up our oral microbiome (and the entire human microbiome for that matter) are generally grouped into 3 groups: symbiotic (good bugs), commensal (the majority of the community), pathogenic (disease-causing).
+However, for the sake of keeping it simple today, let’s divvy up the diverse species that form our oral microbiome (and the entire human microbiome, for that matter) into 3 general groups:

 Here’s the rub… The bugs change teams depending on who is winning the game at the moment.

-The good news is life seeks balance.
-And there is much we can do to support a balance to keep everyone playing nicely together and help us maintain an optimally healthy mouth.
+The good news is that life seeks balance.
+Also, we can take action to encourage balance and keep everyone playing nicely together (which, in turn, helps us to maintain a healthy mouth).